Edith Södergran: Childhood

 Edith Irene Södergran was born in Saint Petersburg, Russia, into a middle-class Swedish speaking family.
 Her father, Mats Södergran hailed from Ostrobothnia while her mother, Helena Södergran, née Holmroos, was born and raised in Saint Petersburg.
 Edith grew up as an only child.
 Her mother had earlier become pregnant by a Russian soldier and given birth to an illegitimate son, but the child died after only two days.
 Her father had been a widower after the death of his wife and two small children.
 The sorrow united her parents, who were also both considered less suitable in marriage due to their past.

 Edith's mother came from a well-positioned family, and the status of women within the family is thought to have been strong.
 It is apparent that Edith and her mother shared a strong bond.
 Considerably less is known about her relationship to her father, who died when Edith was only 15.

-When Edith was just a few months old, the Södergrans moved to the village of Raivola on the Karelian Isthmus where her grandfather, Gabriel Holmroos, bought a house for them.
+When Edith was just a few months old, the Södergran family moved to the village of Raivola on the Karelian Isthmus where her grandfather, Gabriel Holmroos, bought a house for them.
 A short time afterward, Mats acquired a job as a superintendent at a sawmill.
 Three years later, the company went into bankruptcy, and the family struggled to make ends meet.
 Helena's father died a few months later, and the inheritance was shared between her and her mother.
 With the money from the inheritance, Helena was able to pay the family's debts and get them back on their feet.
 The rest of the money disappeared quickly, however, due to Mats' unsuccessful businesses.
 Helena managed to arrange for the family to receive a part of the proceeds from her mother's share of the inheritance, making the family debt-free once more.

 Edith attended the girls school at Petrischule in St. Petersburg.
 Petrischule was rich in tradition and created an interesting and highly intellectual surrounding for Edith.
 The school was situated opposite The Winter Palace, which enabled Edith to experience the troubles in Tsarist Russia at close range.
 She was almost certainly in the city on Bloody Sunday in January 1905 when the Tsarist guards opened fire on thousands of starving citizens who had gathered to protest the lack of food.